abiswas3/typst-theorion/PM-Rajko/sections/prelims.typ

 To ensure Boolean variables, we assume the axioms $Axioms$ always contain the equations $x_i^2 - x_i=0$ and $overline(x)^2_i - overline(x)_i = 0$ for all $i in [n]$.
 Equivalently, we can also just work in the ring $Field[x_1, dots, overline(x)_n]\/(x_1^2 - x_1, dots, overline(x)_n^2 - overline(x)_n)$ of multi-linear polynomials.
-Multi-linearity implies that the degree of any proof can be at most $n$ i.e a proof of degree $Omega(n)$ is the largest lower bound one can hope to achieve.
+Multi-linearity implies that the degree of any proof can be at most $n$ i.e. a proof of degree $Omega(n)$ is the largest lower bound one can hope to achieve.
 Additionally, we will also assume that $1 - x_i - overline(x)_i=0$ is also included in $Axioms$, for all $i in [n]$, which ensures that the bar elements are bit complements of the non-bar elements.
 The following lemma is by #citet(<buss1999linear>) and gives an instance where perfect matching is hard to refute in the worst case.
 #lemma(title: [Worst Case Hard Instance For PC])[
 Given any odd $n in NN$, there exists a graph $H$ with $n$ vertices and maximum degree $MaxDegree(H)= 5$ such that Polynomial Calculus over any field of characteristic different from 2 requires degree $Theta(n)$ to refute $Card(H, arrow(1))$.
 ]<lemma:worst-case-instance-PC>

-A description of the  worst case hard instance for SoS can be found in @Austrin_2022[Theorem A.3].
+A description of the  worst case hard instance for SoS can be found in @Austrin_2022[Theorem A.3] which is also derived from @buss1999linear.

 #lemma(title: [Worst Case Hard Instance For SOS])[
 Given any odd $n in NN$, there exists a graph $H$ with $n$ vertices and maximum degree $MaxDegree(H)= 5$ such that SoS refutations requires degree $Theta(n)$ to refute $Card(H, arrow(1))$.